zeratulhx/INDEL-Prioritization-Pipeline/README.md

 - Install Nextflow: https://www.nextflow.io/docs/latest/getstarted.html
 - Install R: https://cloud.r-project.org/ (R environment variables still need to be added to the nextflow.config so they are not harded coded into the Nextflow script).
 - Place your .vcf files in a chosen directory and set their location in `nextflow.config`.
 - Set the location for files containing VAF, control counts, and case counts in `6_GetResultFiles.sh`.
+These files should end in .tsv.
 - Run `Insertion_Pipeline.sh`.
 - Edit 1_Get_INSDEL.sh for deletions (this will be improved in future).
 - Test files to be added.